Strategies for migrating from Atlassian Server to Cloud

 A phased approach tackles the migration of data from the Server environment to Atlassian Cloud in clearly defined stages – rather than all at once.
 Each increment or update of the new environment undergoes testing to identify and resolve bugs before the next phase occurs.

-If going this route, consider breaking it down by team or business unit and migrating them to Atlassian Cloud one by one.
-You can start by migrating minimal essential data to the new environment first, working out any issues or challenges and onboarding new users in each stage.
+If you go this route, consider breaking it down by team or business unit and migrating them to Atlassian Cloud one by one.
+You can start by migrating minimal essential data to the new environment first, working out any issues or challenges, and onboarding new users in each stage.

-As teams switch over to the new system, you need to identify the remaining legacy data that might be required for governance purposes, and store it in a format such as CSV that could be easily imported if needed.
+As teams switch to the new system, you need to identify the remaining legacy data that might be required for governance purposes and store it in a format such as CSV that can be easily imported if needed.

 For large-scale or complex Server instances, a phased approach is unquestionably the recommended strategy for migration.
 Small changes done over stages allow everyone in your team to get comfortable with the new system gradually, with the least amount of confusion and/or risk.
 You can identify issues and resolve them before they affect more areas of your organisation.
 The information that you learn from the initial phases can make the subsequent ones easier and smoother.

-However, the outcome of a phased approach is eventually an extended migration period.
-The implication for a staggered timeline is higher cost of migration, greater efforts, and potential loss in business, if not planned well.
+However, a phased approach results in an extended migration period.
+A staggered timeline implies a higher migration cost, greater efforts, and potential business loss if not planned well.

 Also, it can be more complex to effectively manage the running of two systems in tandem during the transition, until the entire migration is complete.